danielpeter/specfem3d/01_introduction.md

 The next release of the code will use the PT-SCOTCH parallel and threaded version of SCOTCH for mesh partitioning instead of the serial version.

 SPECFEM3D Cartesian includes coupled fluid-solid domains and adjoint capabilities, which enables one to address seismological inverse problems, but for linear rheologies only so far.
-To accommodate visco-plastic or non-linear rheologies, the reader can refer to the [GeoELSE](http://geoelse.stru.polimi.it/)software package (Casadei and Gabellini 1997; Stupazzini, Paolucci, and Igel 2009).
+To accommodate visco-plastic or non-linear rheologies, the reader can refer to the [GeoELSE](http://geoelse.stru.polimi.it/) software package (Casadei and Gabellini 1997; Stupazzini, Paolucci, and Igel 2009).

+### Announcements

+-   <span>**FWI**</span>: SPECFEM3D can now perform full waveform inversion (FWI), i.e. invert for models in an iterative fashion, and it can also perform source inversions in a constant model; please refer to the two new directories, `inverse_problem_for_model` and `inverse_problem_for_source`, and the README files they contain.
+For FWI inversions for the model, also refer to the new examples provided in directory `EXAMPLES`.

+-   <span>**External coupling**</span>: SPECFEM3D can now perform coupling with an external code (DSM, AxiSEM or FK) based on a database of displacement vectors and traction vectors on the outer edges of the mesh created once and for all (see Monteiller et al. (2013; Monteiller et al. 2015; Wang et al. 2016; Tong, Chen, et al. 2014; Tong, Komatitsch, et al. 2014), and if you use that feature of the code please cite at least one of these papers).

+    To use coupling with FK, just use the set of parameters that is in the DATA/Par\_file input file of the code:

+        #-----------------------------------------------------------
+        #
+        # Coupling with an injection technique (DSM, AxiSEM, or FK)
+        #
+        #-----------------------------------------------------------
+        COUPLE_WITH_INJECTION_TECHNIQUE = .false.
+        INJECTION_TECHNIQUE_TYPE        = 3       # 1 = DSM, 2 = AxiSEM, 3 = FK
+        MESH_A_CHUNK_OF_THE_EARTH       = .false.
+        TRACTION_PATH                   = ./DATA/AxiSEM_tractions/3/
+        FKMODEL_FILE                    = FKmodel
+        RECIPROCITY_AND_KH_INTEGRAL     = .false. # does not work yet

+    That part (coupling with FK) is actively maintained and works fine.
+See e.g. [GRL\_Ping\_Tong\_2014](https://doi.org/10.1002/2014GL061644) for some examples.
+There is also an example that is provided with the code:
+    `specfem3d/EXAMPLES/small_example_coupling_FK_specfem`.

+    Regarding coupling with DSM, that part is not actively maintained any more, but it is still included in the code, you may have to test it again and make minor adjustments if needed.
+The necessary tools are in directory `specfem3d/EXTERNAL_PACKAGES_coupled_with_SPECFEM3D/DSM_for_SPECFEM3D`, and there is a `README` file in `specfem3d/EXTERNAL_PACKAGES_coupled_with_SPECFEM3D` that should be more or less up-to-date (there are about four steps to follow in total, the first one being creating the database of DSM tractions and displacements on the edges of the coupling box).
+See e.g. [GJI\_Vadim\_2013](https://doi.org/10.1093/gji/ggs006) and [GJI\_Vadim\_2015](https://doi.org/10.1093/gji/ggv189) for some examples.

+-   <span>**Gravity**</span>: SPECFEM3D can now perform gravity field calculations in addition (or instead of) seismic wave propagation only.
+See flag `GRAVITY_INTEGRALS` in file `setup/constants.h.in`.
+Please also refer to [GJI\_Martin\_gravimetry\_2017](https://doi.org/10.1093/gji/ggx010).
+And yes, that is the reason why Dimitri added a falling apple on the cover of the manual :-).
+Note that SPECFEM3D can also model transient gravity perturbations induced by earthquake rupture, as developed and explained in Harms et al. (2015).
+These are two different things, and both are implemented and avaible in SPECFEM3D.
+To use the second feature, please refer to `doc/how_to/README_gravity_perturbation.txt`.

 Citation
 --------